-Students must successfully complete, with a minimum 3.0 cumulative grade point average, the required course work specified above.
-Upon completion of the above course work, with the exception of the Internship/Seminar, students must pass a written comprehensive exam.
-This exam must be passed before students may enroll in the Internship/Seminar.
-The exam will test the students' professional competency and will emphasize integration, comprehensiveness, and synthesis of ideas, concepts, and practices.
-Failure to perform at graduate level on the exam, as determined by departmental faculty, will result in a second written test.
-Failure to perform at graduate level on this second option will result in automatic termination of the students' graduate program.
+- 1. Candidates must complete all coursework included in the program of study, or approved substitutions prior to beginning the internship component of the program.
+Students must pass a written comprehensive exam prior to enrolling in the internship.
+The exam will test professional competency and will emphasize integration, comprehensiveness, and synthesis of ideas, concepts and practices.
+Failure to perform at graduate level on the exam, as determined by the students' graduate advisory committee, will result in a second written test.
+Failure to perform at graduate level on the second exam will result in dismissal from the program (see catalog on Graduate Examinations, Page 22.) - 2.
+Students must successfully complete the requirements for a 600-hour (Master of Education) or 1000-hour (Master of Arts) internship.